gbmhunter/blog/content/pcb-design/component-packages/qfn-component-package/index.md

 There are two singulation methods for QFN packages:

-* Punch singulation: This is used on individually-molded QFN packages.
+* Punch singulation: This is used on individually-moulded QFN packages.
-* Saw singulation: This is used on _molded array_ QFN packages.
+* Saw singulation: This is used on _moulded array_ QFN packages.

 The main difference between these two singulation methods is the cross-sectional profile.
 Punch singulation gives a tapered cross-section (larger cross-section at the bottom than the top), while sawn singulation gives a completely square cross-section.